ellersoft/Ellersoft.SignalR/README.md

        services.AddEllersoftSignalR(configuration, userIdProvider);

    - **configuration**: The configuration root for the Ellersoft SignalR Options.
 For example, if your `Jwt` section were at the root of your `appSettings.json`, you would pass the root configuration object.
-   - **userIdProvider**: The <see cref="IUserIdProvider"/> to associate with the SignalR instance.
+   - **userIdProvider**: The `IUserIdProvider` to associate with the SignalR instance.
 You can create an instance of the `NameUserIdProvider` for an easy start, or create your own `IUserIdProvider`.
 If excluded, the `NameUserIdProvider` will be used with a `ClaimTypes.NameIdentifier` search pattern.

 4. Add the following to your `ConfigureServices` method, in your `AddAuthentication` pipeline call (typically at the end of the authentication chain):